bauer-jan/Data-Mining-Cup-18/README.md

 The presented solution reached place 14 out of 193 registered teams and 63 solutions that were handed in.

 To run the script put the data from prudsys DMC 18 in a data folder.
+The data can be downloaded here: https://www.data-mining-cup.com/dmc-2018/